 - Post to your LinkedIn profile and tag prospects who might enjoy it

-In the video, let the prospect know what you plan to talk about, like a particular product, pain point, or if it’s just a ‘get to know you’ type of meeting.
+In the video, let the prospect know what you plan to discuss.
+This could be a particular product, pain point, or if it’s just a ‘get to know you’ type of meeting.

-This is a great way to make sure there are clear expectations set for the meeting so everyone knows what will be on the table.
+The pre-meeting video message is a great way to ensure clear expectations, so everyone knows what will be on the table.

 A post-meeting video can be sent as a round-up or meeting minutes to capture everything discussed.
-This is a nice thing for everyone to have on file, in case you ever need to look back on it for a refresher of what was discussed or decided.
+The re-cap video is a nice thing for everyone to have on file in case you ever need to look back on it for a refresher of what was discussed or decided.

 Example script: “Hi [Name], I hope you’re looking forward to our video call tomorrow to discuss [topic]!

-Our templates are really just a slice of framework to help get you started.
+These sales prospecting video templates are just a framework to help get you started.
 Once you’ve found one that suits your needs, test it out and tailor it to what works best for you.
 Get creative and go beyond just what we’ve shown you here.
-Use your experience in the industry, your sense of humour, your ability to film a video in a unique location, or anything else that sets you apart to help make a unique video that stands out.
+Use your industry experience, sense of humor, or ability to film a video in a unique location.
+It can be anything that sets you apart to help make a unique video that stands out.

 Here are a few wonderful examples of sales reps who have used video for sales prospecting in a fun and creative way.